sagemath/sagewiki_to_gh-2022-10-10/prep/2010/sessions.md

 == Current Homework ==

-  * For Monday, July 26th
+  * For Wednesday, July 28th
     * Have one trial worksheet ready
     * Share it with a specified organizer on the server (you will be contacted)